Technology Support Services

 Remedy is the call tracking system used by the majority of support organizations on campus to track their incoming problems as well as their ongoing solutions and support.

 Team leader: Danny Davis, TSS Assistant Director

 Services provided: Desktop, communication tools, desktop software support, support for OIT's managed desktop environment, and support for enterprise and workgroup business software and applications.
-Client Solutions is composed of the Desktop Technical Team and the Desktop Support Team.
+Desktop and Application Support is composed of the Desktop Technical Team and the Desktop Support Team.

 Manager: Dan Evans

 - Developing policies and technologies used in our managed workstation environment.